geojeff/kivy-statecharts/docs/sources/index.rst

 States
 ======

-In a typical case, there is a state for each major user interface element, and there may be substates for smaller elements.
+In a typical case, there is a state for each major user interface element or activity, and there may be substates for smaller elements.
 A state is coded as a normal Python class, a subclass of the State class.
 Each state has an enter_state() method and an exit_state() method.
-The given user interface element is constructed or refreshed by code in the enter_state() method, and the opposite, either bringing down or hiding, is defined in code of the exit_state() method.
+The given user interface element involved in the activity is constructed or refreshed by code in the enter_state() method, and the opposite, either bringing down or hiding, is defined in code of the exit_state() method.
 This makes for a very clean design.

 A state can have nothing to do with the user interface, however, and the same arrangement of code applies.
 Any initialization or setup code needed for the